 Team Two: How this could be a healthier relationship?

 Team One: Why we rated this the way we did:

+Toom One: M/by we reted this the wew we did:

+(FOLD HERE)

 A guy walks his girlfriend to school every morning, meets her for lunch every day, and picks her up to walk her home at the end of each afternoon.